mikebharris/launcher/README.md

 # Launcher

-Native launher for OSX and windows
+Native launcher for OSX and windows